 You definitely won't be imagining that you're on a secluded desert island.
 But if you're stuck at the airport for a few hours between flights on a sunny summer day, Constitution Beach's location near Logan suddenly becomes an asset.

-Moreover, the beach has benefited from some nice upgrades during recent years - a new bathhouse, a big playground and picnic area, tennis and handball courts, sun shelters, and even foot showers.
+Moreover, the beach has benefited from some nice upgrades during recent years - a new bathhouse, a concession stand, a big playground and picnic area, tennis and handball courts, sun shelters, and even foot showers.
 Lifeguards stay on duty throughout the summer season.

 In addition to Boston's beaches and Harbor Islands, you'll find plenty more waterfront to explore.